txsun1997/Black-Box-Tuning/README.md

   --eval_every 100
 ```

+To obtain similar results as reported in the original paper, we recommend using `--loss_type "hinge"` for sentence-pair tasks (i.e., MRPC, SNLI, and RTE) and using `--budget 20000` for DBPedia.

 In addition, black-box tuning also supports parallel evaluation.
 That is, you can evaluate a population of solutions in parallel by putting them into a single large batch.
 For example,

 ```bash